v4iv/theleakycauldronblog/src/pages/blog/quirks-of-migrating-the-blog-to-gatsby-v2.md

 ## Removing inline styles from `html.js`

-Although Gatsby v2 doc states that we should stay away from html.js, my project is setup in a way that i didn't/couldn't stay away from it(thanks `bulma`).
-But, this meant a bit more refactoring.
+Although Gatsby v2 doc states that we should stay away from html.js but, my project is setup in a way that i didn't/couldn't stay away from it(thanks `bulma`).
+And this also meant additional refactoring.

 ## Adding the support for Layout